-The drink celebrates the blood orange, a citrus that is typically in season from December to April.
-The sweeter citrus is paired in the drink with fresh habanero pepper in a special puree that is easy to make ahead of time.
-From there, the drink uses a smooth tequila and a preferably homemade sour mix.
+This drink celebrates the blood orange, a citrus fruit that is typically in season from December to April, though the bottled juice is available year-round.
+The sweeter citrus is paired in the drink with fresh habanero pepper in a puree that is easy to make ahead of time.
+From there, the drink uses a smooth tequila and (a preferably homemade) sour mix.

-The cocktail's finishing touch is a mole rim.
-La Sandia suggests using a prepared mole to make things easy and they specifically recommend Dona Maria Mexican Mole Sauce.
-By rimming only half the glass, you can enjoy the option of mole or no mole on each drink, but I think you will like the spicy cocoa accent to the margarita.
+The cocktail's finishing touch is a mole negro rim (which you'll actually add before mixing) to give the margarita a spiced dark chocolate accent.
+Using a prepared mole sauce, such as Doña Maria Mexican Mole Sauce, makes this addition quick and easy.
+By rimming only half the glass, you can enjoy the option of mole or no mole on each sip.

 Remove the pepper, allow to cool, then bottle.